YashAnand1/UnderstandingLDAP/README.md

 ### Topics Related To Directory
 #### Directory Information Tree (DIT)
-In applications like Apache Directory Studio & LDAP, DIT is used to structure and access directory entries based on their hierarchical relationships.
+In LDAP, DIT is used to structure and access directory entries based on their hierarchical relationships.

 As explained before, LDAP connects to hierarchical directories which have tree-like structures.
 The suffix and other objects with **Distinguished Names (DNs)** belong within this very tree.